sselfridge/mapper.bike/README.md

 aws_secret_access_key =
 ...

+DB setup Dynamo:
+4 tables:
+activities - list of activities to be scanned segmentDetails - detail of a segment hasLine-index segmentEfforts - a top 10 effort on a segment for an athlete athleteId-rank-index users

 setup port forwarding:
 iptables -A PREROUTING -t nat -i eth0 -p tcp --dport 80 -j REDIRECT --to-port 8080